MileHacker Logo

 • No special permits are generally necessary for Jianshui or standard tourist areas.

-• Travelers to certain border regions or off-limits areas might require additional permits.
+• Travelers to some border regions or off-limits certain places might require additional permits.

 • Verify status for isolated places if plans extend beyond known routes.